Julie T. Bidwell, Ph.D., R.N.

 Prior to joining the Family Caregiving Institute at the Betty Irene Moore School of Nursing, she was a Jonas Leadership Scholar and a National Hartford Center of Gerontological Nursing Excellence (NHCGNE) Patricia G. Archbold Scholar at Oregon Health & Science University.
 She was also the recipient of an individual Ruth L. Kirschstein National Research Service Award and a postdoctoral fellowship award through the National Institute of Health/National Institute of Nursing Research.

 She received a Bachelor of Science in Nursing in 2008 and a Doctor of Philosophy in Nursing in 2016 from Oregon Health & Science University and completed a postdoctoral fellowship at Emory University in 2018.

 She is the vice chair of the American Heart Association CVSN Complex Cardiovascular Patient and Family Care Committee and was a coauthor on the recent scientific statement from the American Heart Association, “Family Caregiving for Individuals with Heart Failure,” published in Circulation.
 Her work has also been published in Research in Nursing & Health, Journal of the American Heart Association, Journal of Cardiovascular Nursing, Heart & Lung, European Journal of Cardiovascular Nursing and others.

-She is available to mentor those with aligned research interests, including doctoral students in the school’s PhD program and postdoctoral scholars through the Heather M. Young Postdoctoral Fellowship program.
+She mentors those with aligned research interests, including doctoral students in the school’s PhD program and postdoctoral scholars through the Heather M. Young Postdoctoral Fellowship program.